iotaledger/iota-wiki/docs/get-started/introduction/iota/introduction.md

 ## Continuous Innovation

 The IOTA protocol is continuously evolving through research and development.
-It consists of two main public networks: the IOTA mainnet, which is the production level network managing IOTA tokens, and the [Shimmer the staging network](/get-started/introduction/shimmer/introduction/) for testing and deploying the latest protocol updates.
+It consists of two main public networks: the IOTA mainnet, which is the production-level network managing IOTA tokens, and the [Shimmer the staging network](/get-started/introduction/shimmer/introduction/) for testing and deploying the latest protocol updates.
 The Shimmer network acts as a testing ground to validate new features and improvements before they are implemented on the IOTA mainnet.